luozhiya/fittencode.nvim/README.md

     ---@type integer
     delaytime = 0,
   },
+  prompt = {
+    -- Maximum number of characters to prompt for completion/chat. max_characters = 1000000,
+  },
   -- Enable/Disable the default keymaps in inline completion. use_default_keymaps = true,
   -- Default keymaps